SPIRAL, GAINES, and GRASP Composed Ciphers

 A carefully chosen alphabet is required for this method.
 The wild characters need to show up often enough to be useful but not so often as to cause the possible clues to explode in number.
 How the characters combine to other characters is a delicate balance.

-The appearance of a new clue in every layer may make very deep systems possible, especially with a more refined alphabet, additional careful rule relaxations (e.g. V and U could be interchangeable), a mixing in other cipher types (e.g. a careful transposition would re-seed the last four characters), and of course, more books.
+The appearance of a new clue in every layer may make very deep systems possible, especially with a more refined alphabet, additional careful rule relaxations (e.g. V and U could be interchangeable), a mixing in of other cipher types (e.g. a careful transposition would re-seed the last four characters), and of course, more books.